HomeBlogCollege Series

 Part 3: How Much to Save Each Month

-You know your inflation-adjusted target from Part 2.
+You know your inflation-adjusted target from Part 2 (based on current College Board tuition data).
 Now let's calculate your monthly savings needed to reach that goal.

 Note: We are going to first calculate how to save for college the 'classical' way to get a feel for the maths.
 Then we will look at how there is the potential to front-load this within financial independence.